tig-nl/gls-woocommerce/readme.md

 ## Description

 [GLS](https://gls-group.eu/) offers reliable shipping solutions nationally and internationally in Europe and Worldwide.
 Europe is the defined core market.
-By using this plugin you can integrate GLS shipping methods into your WooCommerce store's checkout page and you are able to create GLS shipping labels for your orders within your WooCommerce back office.
+By using this plugin you can integrate GLS shipping methods into your WooCommerce store's checkout page and you are able to create GLS shipping labels for your orders within your WooCommerce admin area.
 The use of the extension is free, you only pay for created shipping labels according to your shipping contract with GLS Netherlands.

 GLS Netherlands Shipping for WooCommerce enables you to manage the delivery of your parcels and to propose different delivery methods to your clients in your webshop.
 To see additional solutions, take a look at our [shipping solutions](https://gls-group.eu/NL/en/shipping-solutions).